oslo-project/webauthn/docs/pages/reference/main/COSEPublicKey/ec2.md

 # COSEPublicKey.ec2()

 Parses the COSE key as an elliptic curve (EC2) key.
+Throws an `Error` if fails to parse the key.
 This only supports keys where both the x and y coordinates are defined.

-Can throw [`COSEParseError`](/reference/main/COSEParseError).
 This method does not check the `key_ops` parameter.

 ## Definition